-Paul Andrew O’Neill played 17 seasons in the major leagues.
-He played for the Cincinnati Reds (1985–1992) and New York Yankees (1993–2001).
-O’Neill compiled 281 home runs, 1,269 runs batted in, 2,107 hits, and a lifetime batting average of .288.
+Paul Andrew O’Neill played seventeen seasons in the major leagues.
+He played for the Cincinnati Reds (1985–1992) and the New York Yankees (1993–2001).
+O’Neill accumulated 281 home runs, 1,269 runs batted in, 2,107 hits, and a lifetime batting average of .288.
 He won the American League batting title in 1994 with a .359 average.
-He was a five-time World Series champion and a five-time All-Star (1991, 1994, 1995, 1997, and 1998).
+He was a five-time World Series champion and a five-time all-star.
 After retiring from playing baseball, O’Neill became a broadcaster for the Yankees on the YES Network.
-He currently works on the network as the lead game analyst and color commentator.
+He currently works on the network as a game analyst.